 Income limits for families with more than eight persons are not included in the printed lists because of space limitations.
-For each person in excess of eight, there is the addition of eight percent to the four-person base.
+For each person in excess of eight, the four-person income limit should be multiplied by an additional 8 percent.
 (For example, the nine-person limit equals 140 percent [132 + 8] of the relevant four-person income limit.)
-Local agencies may round income limits for nine or more persons to the nearest \$50, or may use the unrounded numbers.
+Local agencies may round income limits for nine or more persons to the nearest \$50, or may use the un-rounded numbers.